 Ideal Agent Persona

-Perfect for Content Generation Agents needing to adhere to Sentry's brand guidelines for user-facing content.
+Perfect for Content Generation Agents needing to adhere to specific brand guidelines and tone selection.

 !
 Prerequisites & Limits